uyuni-project/uyuni-rfc/accepted/00000-mqtt-event-publisher.md

    and handles delivery acknowledgement in the background.

 2. **Single-thread executor.** All publish operations are submitted to a single-thread executor.
-This guarantees message ordering and avoids contention on the Paho client.
-The thread is created as a daemon thread so it does not prevent JVM shutdown.
+This guarantees strict global message ordering and prevents contention on the underlying Paho client.
+The thread is configured as a daemon thread so it does not block JVM shutdown.

+   *Scaling & High Throughput:* For massive batch operations (e.g., mass minion registrations or large-scale `state.apply` across thousands of minions), the single-thread executor queues incoming events in memory using a non-blocking work queue.
+Since serialization and publishing over local socket connections is extremely fast (< 1 ms), a single thread is highly performant and keeps the design simple.
+If strict global ordering needs to be relaxed for scaling in the future, we can partition task submissions using a thread pool based on the minion ID, maintaining order within each minion while processing different minions concurrently.

 3. **Configurable broker URL.** The default broker URL is `tcp://mosquitto:1883`, matching the container name in the Uyuni